lyccrius/blog.lyccri.us/course.md

 ---
 layout: archive
 which_category: course
-title: All posts of category 'essay'
+title: All posts of category 'course'
 ---